 What is a Financial Guarantee?

-- Financial guarantee refers to a promise made by one entity or person to the lender for the debt obligation of another entity or person such that if that entity is unable to meet the obligations, the entity taking the responsibility would pay on behalf (i.e., make good the default).
+A financial guarantee refers to a promise made by one entity or person to the lender for the debt obligation of another entity or person.
+If that entity cannot meet the obligations, the entity taking the responsibility would pay on behalf (i.e., make good the default).

-- However, not always the entire liability is guaranteed.
-That means the guarantor may choose to provide assurance only in respect of principal or interest component only.
+However, not always the entire liability is guaranteed.
+That means the guarantor may only provide assurance regarding the principal or interest component.

 How to Value Financial Guarantee?

-Valuation here refers to recognition of the probable liability in the books of accounts of the guarantor.
+Valuation here refers to recognizing the probable liability in the books of accounts of the guarantor.
 Remember the basic meaning of financial guarantee.
-The liability of the guarantor crystallizes when the obligee (i.e., the person on whose behalf guarantee is given) defaults on any payment.
+The guarantor’s liability crystallizes when the obligee (i.e., the person on whose behalf the guarantee is given) defaults on any payment.
 So, the readers of the financial statement of the guarantor have the right to know about such events that may happen.
 Hence, the following recognition rules are followed:

 Initial Recognition